shinathan/QSExtended/README.md

 * Scheduled events are now possible.
 These are MarketOpenEvent, MarketCloseEvent and BacktestEndEvent

 To do list
+* Implement the strategies from the book in my own version of the backtester
+* Add 'execution on next open' possibility.
 * Add working limit orders.
-* Add 'execution on next open' possibility.
+* The above two are both conditional orders.
+The only difference is which condition.
+I should make a general conditional order class, inheriting OrderEvent.

 This projects uses the database created here: [here](https://github.com/shinathan/polygon.io-stock-database).
 However, you can also individually download files and create a new class in DataHandler.
 Just make sure that there are no time gaps.
 Use forward fills.